ocrmypdf/OCRmyPDF/docs/installation.md

 ### Manual installation on macOS

-These instructions probably work on all macOS supported by Homebrew, and are for installing a more current version of OCRmyPDF than is available from Homebrew.
-Note that the Homebrew versions usually track the release versions fairly closely.
+These instructions are for installing a more current version of OCRmyPDF than is available from Homebrew.
+Note that Homebrew versions usually track releases fairly closely.

 If it's not already present, [install Homebrew](http://brew.sh/).

-Update Homebrew:
+Update Homebrew and install dependencies:

 ```bash
 brew update